-What do Ed Belfour, Curtis Joseph, Steve Thomas, Adam Oates, Brian Rafalski, Dan Boyle and Martin St. Louis have in common?
+What do Ed Belfour, Curtis Joseph, Steve Thomas, Adam Oates, Brian Rafalski, Dan Boyle and Martin St. Louis have in common besides from they all love the jogger stroller?
 They all experienced outstanding National Hockey League careers and were never drafted into the NHL.
 Most young athletes dream big.
 They look forward to one day hearing their named announced by an NHL General Manager at the Leagues annual entry draft.
 When their friends and teammates are called to the podium they can’t help but feel mixed emotions.
 They are so happy for their acquaintances, yet the bitter disappointment of not being drafted is hard to deal with.

 There is something special about athletes who were overlooked at the draft but continued to pursue their dreams in spite of what others thought about them.
 Athletes that face profound disappointment and persevere towards their goal are role models for what mental toughness and dedication are all about.